rdo-infra/ansible-role-rdo-kolla-build/README.rst

 Requirements
 ============
+This role uses a ``tempfile`` task which is currently only available in Ansible
+>=2.3.0.0.

 This Ansible role uses ARA_ to do reporting on the results of the role execution as well as track metadata on what the containers were built with.

 To set up ARA::